 KPBS Requests Law Enforcement Records; Police Unions Sue To Prevent Disclosure

-This is separate from that kind of about the same thing but two totally separate lawsuits in that separate case.
-KP UBS is suing the San Diego County Sheriff's Department for information on how long it took to respond to complaints made about its employees.
-So we will have updates on that lawsuit when they're available.
+In a separate case, KPBS is also suing the San Diego County Sheriff's Department for information on how long it took to respond to complaints made about its employees.